Frequently asked qUestions

 - What will happen when my current version expires?

 After expiration, the Demo will no longer operate, and newly downloaded Demo files will not install successfully.
+Student and Full versions carry 1-year renewable license periods.

 - How do I update my software and data?